Dental Anxiety: How to Conquer Fear of the Dentist in West Ryde

 If non-medical remedies are not enough to control a patient’s anxiety, anaesthesia and medical sedation can come into play.
 Modern local anaesthetics are powerful.
 After numbing with a topical anaesthetic, our office gently injects a local anaesthetic that blocks all pain.

 Different types of sedation are available.
 The simplest is oral sedation, which is a tablet that you swallow an hour before the start of dental treatment.
-You will still be awake and aware of what is happening around you, but you will also be drowsy and more relaxed.
+You will still be awake and aware of what is happening but also be drowsy and more relaxed.

 If that isn’t enough, you might choose intravenous sedation.
 This is an injection, so if part of your dental phobia is related to injections, it may not be for you!
 You will not be unconscious; however you will be in a profoundly calm state and may not even remember your treatment when you are done!

-At My Local Dentists West Ryde, our treatments and service are 100% personalised to you and your needs.
+At My Local Dentists, our treatments and services are 100% personalised to you and your needs.

 Our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.

-Alongside our dentists, the supporting staff at My Local Dentists West Ryde are tremendously dedicated and experienced to ensure that each visit with us is as pleasant as possible.
+Alongside our dentists, the supporting staff are tremendously dedicated and experienced to ensure that each visit with us is as pleasant as possible.